wanitchayap/Content-Analysis-Final-Project/README.md

 ### Note for Computational Content Analysis course
 Techniques used in this project are from:
-* *Week 0* - scraping emoticons from Wikipedia
+* *Week 0* - scraping data from the Discord (using [Discord scraper](https://github.com/Dracovian/Discord-Scraper)) and emoticons from Wikipedia
-* *Week 1* - processing texts and counting
+* *Week 1* - processing texts and simple counting
-* *Week 3* - supervised classification
+* *Week 3* - supervised classification (logistic regression and maximum entropy)

 Even though the techniques used in this project are considered simple, I believe they are the most suitable for and sufficient to answer my research question.
+With more complicated methods, the results may be obscure and cannot be clearly interpreted as when using these simple methods.